COVID-19 Relief Funds

 Canada Emergency Rent Subsidy (CERS) - Federal

 Canada Emergency Rent Subsidy (CERS) is designed for Canadian businesses, non-profit organizations, or charities which have seen a drop in revenue during the COVID-19 pandemic.
 This subsidy provides payments directly to qualifying renters and property owners, without requiring the participation of landlords.
-You may be eligible for a subsidy to cover part of your commercial rent or property expenses, subject to certain maximums, starting on September 27, 2020 until June 2021.
+You may be eligible for a subsidy to cover part of your commercial rent or property expenses, subject to certain maximums, starting on September 27, 2020 UNTIL September 2021.

 If you are eligible for the CERS base subsidy, you may also be eligible for lock-down support if you must close or cease certain activities at one or more of your locations because of a public health order for a week or more.
 Through lock-down support you may be eligible for up to 25% of eligible expenses per affected location.
 The base subsidy rate applies to a maximum of $75,000 in eligible expenses per location and an overall maximum of $300,000 in expenses for you and any affiliated entities per claim period.

 Know what you’re doing already?
 Go straight to CERS on the Government of Canada website.

 The Canada Emergency Business Account (CEBA) is intended to support businesses by providing financing for their expenses that cannot be avoided or deferred as they take steps to safely navigate a period of shutdown, thereby helping to position businesses for successful relaunch when the economy reopens.